Central New Mexico Correctional Facility

-The Central New Mexico Correctional Facility (CNMCF) is in Los Lunas, New Mexico, United States.
-Built in 1980, CNMCF has an inmate capacity of more than 400, and it is a level 2 facility.
+The Central New Mexico Correctional Facility (CNMCF) minimum and medium-security prison in Los Lunas, New Mexico, United States.
+Built in 1980, CNMCF has an inmate capacity of more than 1,050, it houses level 1, level 2, and level 3 inmates.
+The facility is also home to a geriatric unit, Mental Health Treatment Center (MHTC), Long Term Care Unit (LTCU), Reception and Diagnostic Center (RDC), and Restrictive Housing Unit (RHU).